 Potential Funding Party Funding Comments Loan Capital The City of Bayswater could take out a loan to provide capital for a development.
 The City is able to get a loan from the State Government through Treasury at better than market rates.
-GOVERNMENT OF WESTERN AUSTRALIA Capital Lotteries West generally do not fund sporting projects or sporting components of projects, but it may be possible to seek funding for other non-sport aspects of the project through Lotteries West.
-Lotteries West funding to be sought for All Abilities Playground elements of the project.
+GOVERNMENT OF Capital Lotteries West generally do not fund sporting projects or sporting components of projects, but it may be possible to seek funding for other non-sport aspects of the project through Lotteries West.
+WESTERN AUSTRALIA Сарпаі Lotteries West funding to be sought for All Abilities Playground elements of the project.
 Lotteries West Note, grants are typically limited to less than \$3 million with \$2.5m the maximum allocation in 2024-25.
-BCSC Capital There maybe some limited opportunity for BCSC to undertake fundraising for the redevelopment.
-Major sponsorship or partnership revenue, needs to be investigated to support fund raising for the club.
-Naming rights and team Other DBFM There are commercial organisations now offering design, build, finance and maintain (DBFM) options for playing surfaces inclusive of civil works and lighting.
-This would potentially move the capital cost of the pitches into operational and provide the ability to amortise the capital cost over the term of the DBFM agreement.
+Careway Co.
+There maybe some limited opportunity for BCSC to undertake fundraising for the redevelopment.
+BCSC Capital Major sponsorship or partnership revenue, needs to be investigated to support fund raising for the club.
+Naming rights and team branding rights is possible.
+There are commercial organisations now offering design, build, finance and maintain (DBFM) options for playing surfaces inclusive of civil works and lighting.
+Other DBFM This would potentially move the capital cost of the pitches into operational and provide the ability to amortise the capital cost over the term of the DBFM agreement.
 This option also has the benefit of motivating the building contractor to build a high quality and efficient surface as they have the responsibility and cost to maintain the surface for the DBFM period.